Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 **This is an experimental application** containing a WIP console script application for converting **.d3dtx textures (Telltale Tool Textures)**, to standard **.dds (Direct Draw Surface)**.

-It can also do the opposite and can be used to do texture mods for a Telltale Tool Game.
+It can also do the opposite and can be used to do texture mods for a Telltale Tool Game, which is the final goal.

 ### When will you release it?